Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction: Methods

-In order to isolate the fluid movement from other detectable features in the raw videos, we first trim the frames where the robot arm remains stationary after completing the shaking motion.
-We ensure that all trimmed videos within each dataset, both for classification and regression, maintain a consistent duration of 5 seconds, or 150 frames at 30 fps.
+We establish separate video datasets for classification and regression tasks using the recordings collected in \ref{subsec:setup}.
+The classification dataset is composed of 148 videos, with each of the five classification samples contributing around 30 videos.
+Similarly, the regression dataset consists of 232 videos, with each of the glycerol solution samples contributing approximately 30 videos.
+To isolate the fluid oscillations from other detectable features and noisy motions in the raw videos, we trim the videos at points where the robot arm remains stationary after it has completed its shaking motion.
+We also ensure that all trimmed videos within both datasets maintain a consistent video duration of 5 seconds, or 150 frames at 30 fps.
+The dimension of each video is represented as $(D \times C \times H \times W) = (150 \times 3 \times 1440 \times 1920)$, where $D$ is the number of frames in a video, $C$ is the number of channels, $H$ is the height, and $W$ is the width (Figure \ref{fig:processing}-a).

-Next, we mask the fluid portion in the trimmed videos using the semantic segmentation model in S. Eppel et al. \cite{vectorlabpics}, which is a standard fully convolutional neural network trained through parsing the image into regions based on their class.
-To achieve better segmentation outputs, the model reduces the size of the RGB input videos from $(H \times W) = (1440 \times 1920)$ to $(630 \times 840)$ during inference.
-This masking process eliminates noise and unnecessary information, such as the RGB background or the arm motion from the raw video (Figure \ref{fig:processing}-a), allowing the spatio-temporal fluid oscillation to be the primary focus in the masked videos.
-Each masked frame is a binary, single-channel image with a pixel value of 1 indicating the fluid region (Figure \ref{fig:processing}-b).
+To process each of the videos of dimension $(150 \times 3 \times 1440 \times 1920)$ , we mask the fluid portion in it using the semantic segmentation model in S. Eppel et al. \cite{vectorlabpics}, which is a standard fully convolutional neural network trained through parsing the image into regions based on their class.
+The model reduces the frame size of the RGB input videos from $(H, W) = (1440, 1920)$ to $(630, 840)$ during inference to achieve better segmentation outputs, and number of channels $C$ is reduced to 1 since the videos are segmented as shown in Figure \ref{fig:processing}-b.
+This masking process eliminates unnecessary information, such as the RGB background or the robot arm, from the raw video and allows the spatio-temporal oscillation of fluid to be the primary focus in the masked videos.
+Each masked frame is a binary, single-channel image with a pixel value of 1 indicating the fluid region (illustrated as white regions in Figure \ref{fig:processing}).